HanOostdijk/rmd_pdf_examples/README.md

 ## iris_data_set_vm4.rmd
 This example is the nearly the same as the previous example.
 The difference is that the parameter *altplot* is now set to *F* and  that the bibiography is now in an external file.
 The latter is convenient when you often reference the same items.
 The bibliography has to be specified in the yaml-header and is fully handled by Pandoc and not by the LaTeX processor.
 Therefore the Pandoc way of referring has to be used and not the **\cite** method.

+## iris_data_set_vm5.rmd
+In the last examples we used a parameter to distinguish the two cases: only one plot or with an additional plot.
+We used the parameter as a boolean flag for the *eval* and *echo* parameters in the *r1b* chunk.
+However each parameter in a chunk can be an R expression.
+We use this in the current example: we include child documents where the file name is an R expression dependent on the parameter.
+The example shows a table where depending on a parameter *sortorder* the observations with the highest or lowest values of the variable *Sepal.Length* are displayed.

 ## Session Info for created documents

 ```